annh3/annh3.github.io/_posts/2025-12-31-on-off-policy-rl.md

 ### But isn't this kind of ambiguous?

-*Let's say that you have an inference and training setup in which the inference server does $B$ episodes/trajectories then collects the data and does a weight update, then broadcasts the new weights to the inference servers.
-Then during the weight update, if the optimization batch size is $b << B$, then essentially off policy RL is happening.
-The batch of $B$ episodes/trajectories is basically a replay buffer*
+*Let's say that you have an inference and training setup in which the inference server does $$B$$ episodes/trajectories then collects the data and does a weight update, then broadcasts the new weights to the inference servers.
+Then during the weight update, if the optimization batch size is $$b << B$$, then essentially off policy RL is happening.
+The batch of $$B$$ episodes/trajectories is basically a replay buffer*

 ### Btw, here's how to do importance weighting